influentialpublishers/props-check/README.md

 , unexpected: [ "Something is not right..", … ]
 , missing: [ "I'm looking for this:", … ]
 , conclusion: [ "I suggest the following changes:", … ]
+, clueless: [ "I have no idea what these are:", … ]
 };

 const result = PropsCheck.customHuman(customMessages)(spec, test);